Amila3951/mildew-detection-in-cherry-leaves/README.md

 1.  **Visual Pattern Analysis:**
     * Conduct exploratory data analysis (EDA) on the image dataset to identify and document distinct visual patterns.
-    * Utilize image processing techniques (e.g., feature extraction, edge detection) to quantify and compare these patterns.
+    * Utilize image processing techniques to quantify and compare these patterns.
     * Employ visualization tools to illustrate the observed differences between healthy and infected leaves.

 2.  **Feature Variation Analysis:**
-    * Apply color analysis techniques (e.g., histogram analysis, color space transformations) to detect subtle color variations.
+    * Apply color analysis techniques to detect subtle color variations.
-    * Implement shape analysis techniques (e.g., contour detection, geometric feature extraction) to identify subtle form variations.
+    * Implement shape analysis techniques  to identify subtle form variations.
     * Employ statistical methods to assess the significance of these variations.

 3.  **Model Performance Evaluation:**